jeremythen/Challenges/Data Structures/README.md

 Implement a `boolean isEmpty()` method to check if the queue is empty.

+Implement a `String toString()` method to return a representation of the queue values in a string.

 #### Problems to resolve on a queue:

 1) Reverse the queue